mullenkamp/booklet/README.rst

 When we find the identical key hash, Booklet reads 6 bytes (key len and value len) to determine how many bytes are needed to be read to get the key/value (since they are variable).
 Depending on whether the user wants the key, value, and/or timestamp, Booklet will read 7 bytes (timestamp len) plus the number of bytes for the key and value.

-Deletes...
+Deletes assign ndbp to 0 and reassign the prior data block it's original ndbp.
+This essentially just removes this data block from the key hash data block chain.
+A delete also happens when a user "overwrites" the same key.

 Limitations
 -----------
-The only current limitation is that the user should assign an appropriate n_buckets.
+The main limitation is that the user should assign an appropriate n_buckets.
 This should be approximately the same number as the expected number of keys/values.
 The default is set at 12007.
 An automatic re-indexing should come eventually.

+There's currently no "prune" method to remove deleted data.
+This should come eventually too.
+Since timestamps have now been added, a prune method could optionally remove data older than a certain date.
+Total data size removal should also be an option.

 Benchmarks
 -----------